FygCafe/fygcafe.github.io/README.md

 ### (U) Gregor the Forest Ent
 Gregor found out that he had a passion for pastry products, And now he enjoys pastry products from the cafe regurarly.

-### Le Honk the goose
+### Captain Le Honk the goose
-A goose farmer that likes tomatoes and they try to sell tomatoes to the customers once in a while.
+A goose captain who sails the seven seas with his crew for the great seven tomatoes, He loves to sell you tomatoes too.
+Arrrr!

 ### JKE ( Jayden, Kyle and Emily )
 Three sloths who communicate with the cafe through one laptop.